 The digital control signals can be applied directly to J4 and J5 (top or bottom side).
-The modular TLV320AlC3105EVM can also be connected directly to a DSP interface board, such as the 5-6KINTERFACE or HPA-MCUINTERFACE, or to the USB-MODEVM Interface board if purchased as part of the TLV320AlC3105EVM-PDK.
-See the AlC3105 product folder for this EVM or the TLV320AlC3105 for a current list of compatible interface and/or accessory boards.
+The modular TLV320AlC3101EVM also can be connected directly to a DSP interface board, such as the 5-6K Interface Board or the HPA-MCU Interface Board, or to the USB-MODEVM Interface Board if purchased as part of the TLV320AlC3101EVM-PDK.
+See the product folders on the TI Web site for these evaluation modules or the TLV320AlC3101 for a current list of compatible interface and/or accessory boards.